 The Town's land use plan for the original portions of the Town is built upon two spatial forms.
-First is The Circle with its seven radiating avenues which was the focus of the original community, known as the Tent District with each such avenue designated as a walkway.
-Building upon this is the second form, known as the Cottage District, a regular grid of alternating roads and walkways.
-The common network of maintained but un-paved walkways provides a unique organizing element for the community.
-Most of the original houses-cottages are oriented to face a walkway with a welcoming porch.
-This land use plan has supported a culture of social interaction dating from the original camp meeting and maintained as houses were built into the mid-20th century.
+First is The Circle with its seven radiating avenues which was the focus of the original community, each such avenue designated as a walkway.
+Building upon this is the second form, a regular grid of alternating roads and walkways.
+The common network of maintained but unpaved walkways provides a unique organizing element for the community.
+Most of the original houses are oriented to face a walkway with a welcoming porch.
+This land use plan has supported a culture of social interaction dating from the original camp meeting.
 There are no sidewalks at the roads that run behind the houses, and five Grove houses do not have direct vehicular access.
-There have been several areas annexed into the Town that have followed a more common form of houses facing streets.